yimbycode/emailer/README.md

 ## Installation

-- Download the right `multi-emailer` binary for your platform from [the releases page][releases], and copy it to the server.
+- Download the right `emailer` binary for your platform from [the releases page][releases], and copy it to the server.

 - Rename `config.sample.yml` to `config.yml` and populate it with values that